JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 ![](http://35percent.org/img/nhhtmoodys.png)

 ## DPA provisions breached
 Show how NHHT has breached various provisions in the DPA including its obligation to purchase 5 street properties that it was to offer on shared equity terms to leaseholders in phase 1b/1c.
 The Council claims in its response to our Cabinet question that NHHT has indeed provided 2 such properties to leaseholders on the FDS.
-We should seek more details of this.
+We should seek more details of this and ask why these were not offered to Beverley and Agnes.

 The following changes to the funding programme show how NHHT is rolling back on its funding commitments to the scheme.
 In September 2016, Southwark [agreed](http://moderngov.southwark.gov.uk/documents/s63817/Report.Aylesbury%20Regeneration%20Delivery.pdf) a number of changes to the development agreement with NHHT.
 Southwark agreed to forward fund £21m of the ongoing costs of progressing the scheme, that NHHT was originally required to fund under the terms of the Development Partnership Agreement.
 These comprised: